Key Departures: Daishon Smith

 SF: Rashard Kelly (Sr.), PF: Darral Willis Jr. (Sr.), C: Rauno Nurger (Sr.), SG: Austin Reaves (So.), PG: Samajae Haynes-Jones (Jr.)

 The Shockers don’t have the crazy recruits that teams like Kentucky, Duke, and Kansas seem to have every year.
 However, they are guided by a tremendous coach in Gregg Marshall, and have a rotation filled with experienced seniors.
 Marshall has won four straight regular season titles in the Missouri Valley Conference, including five titles in the last six years.
 Now, Wichita State is a member of the American Athletic Conference.
-This strengthens their in-conference schedule tremendously, pairing them against teams like UConn, Cincinnati, SMU, and Memphis.
+This strengthens their in-conference schedule tremendously, pairing them against teams like UConn, Cincinnati, SMU, and others.
 This should give the Shockers more love when it comes to selection Sunday.
 After going 31-5 last season, they only received a 10 seed in the NCAA tournament.

 Zach Brown and Markis McDuffie return as the forwards for the Shockers, and bring solid experience with them.
 For his senior season, Brown needs to be a consistent 3-point threat, which will really aid in his overall game.
 McDuffie was the leader in points and rebounds per game last season, and will continue to bring his versatile game to this team.
 Shaquille Morris is the beast down low, who has improved on his points and rebounds every single year.
 If he continues to make these jumps his senior year, he will definitely be a force in the paint for opponents to deal with.